astronomer/docs/learn/airflow-weights-and-biases.md

 ---
-title: "Manage your ML models with Weights and Biases and Airflow"
+title: "Manage your ML models with Weights and Biases and Apache Airflow®"
 sidebar_label: "Weights and Biases"
-description: "Learn how to use Airflow and Weights and Biases to manage and visualize your ML model lifecycle."
+description: "Learn how to use Apache Airflow® and Weights and Biases to manage and visualize your ML model lifecycle."
 id: airflow-weights-and-biases
 sidebar_custom_props: { icon: 'img/integrations/wandb_logo.svg' }
 ---